imagekit-developer/imagekit-python/README.md

 **18. Copy Folder**

 Copy a folder as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/copy-folder).
-The method accepts sourceFolderPath, destinationPath of a folder and include_file_versions boolean as an options that has to be copied.
+The method accepts sourceFolderPath, destinationPath of a folder and includeFileVersions boolean as an options that has to be copied.

 ```python